MMLabCodes/polymersimulator/README.md

 Now you can follow the instructions detailed above and run all python scripts. <br>

-5. Installing and running jupyter notebooks with ubuntu.
+5. Installing and running Jupyter notebooks with Ubuntu.

-Launching jupyter notebooks is also possilbe from command line using linux and macos with the created environment - a solution for doing this using ubuntu is coming.
+Launching Jupyter notebooks is also possible from command line using linux and macOS with the created environment - a solution for doing this using Ubuntu is coming.